oemof/tespy/docs/first_steps.rst

 Set up components
 -----------------

-A list of available components can be found
+The list of components available can be found :ref:`here <using_tespy_components_label>`.
-:ref:`here <using_tespy_components_label>`.
 If you set up a component you have to specify a (within one network) unique label.
-Moreover, it is possible to specify parameters for the component, for example power :math:`P` for a turbine or upper terminal temperature difference :math:`ttd_u` of a heat exchanger.
+Moreover, it is possible to specify parameters for the component, for example power :math:`P` for a turbine or upper terminal temperature difference :math:`ttd_\mathrm{u}` of a heat exchanger.
 The full list of parameters for a specific component is stated in the respective class documentation.
 The example uses pipes, a control valve and a heat exchanger.
 The definition of the parameters available can be found here:

+- :py:class:`<tespy.components.piping.pipe.Pipe>`
-- :py:class:`Pipe <tespy.components.piping.pipe>`
+- :py:class:`<tespy.components.piping.valve.Valve>`
-- :py:class:`Valve <tespy.components.piping.valve>`
+- :py:class:`<tespy.components.heat_exchangers.heat_exchanger_simple.HeatExchangerSimple>`
-- :py:class:`Simple heat exchanger <tespy.components.heat_exchangers.heat_exchanger_simple>`

 .. note::

     Parameters for components are generally optional.
-Only the components label is mandatory parameters to provide.
-If an optional parameter is not specified by the user, it will be a result of the plants simulation.
+Only the component's label is mandatory.
+If an optional parameter is not specified by the user, it will be a result of the plant's simulation.
 This way, the set of equations a component returns is determined by which parameters you specify.
 You can find all equations in the components documentation as well.

 .. code-block:: python

     from tespy.components import (
-        sink, source, pipe, valve, heat_exchanger_simple)
+        Sink, Source, Pipe, Valve, HeatExchangerSimple)

     # sources & sinks (central heating plant)
-    so = source('heat source output')
+    so = Source('heat source output')
-    si = sink('heat source input')
+    si = Sink('heat source input')

     # consumer
-    cons = heat_exchanger_simple('consumer')
+    cons = HeatExchangerSimple('consumer')
     cons.set_attr(Q=-10000, pr=0.98)  # Q in W
-    val = valve('valve')
+    val = Valve('valve')
     val.set_attr(pr=1)  # pr - pressure ratio (output/input pressure)

     # pipes
-    pipe_feed = pipe('pipe_feed')
+    pipe_feed = Pipe('pipe_feed')
-    pipe_back = pipe('pipe_back')
+    pipe_back = Pipe('pipe_back')

     pipe_feed.set_attr(ks=0.0005,  # pipe's roughness in meters
                        L=100,  # length in m